x3a1n4/minr-docs/docs/tags.md

 ### <!-- minrdocs:github https://github.com/github/docs --> – Github { #github data-toc-label="Github" }

 This symbol denotes that a utility has a github.
 Click on the text to open the github repo.

+### <!-- minrdocs:website https://example.com --> – Website { #website data-toc-label="Website" }

+This symbol denotes that a utility has a website.
+Click on the text to open the github repo.